← Back to portfolio

 First CAD iteration: identical rectangular housings for transmitter and receiver

 An intermediate cylindrical design worked mechanically but was much larger than necessary.
-I conformed the final housing shape to the internal components; a rectangular prism for the electronics with a semicylindrical front for the rotating emitter.
-The receiver stayed simple, as a rectangular box with cutouts for the IR sensor and LCD.
+The final transmitter conforms to the internal components: a rectangular section for the electronics with a semicylindrical front for the emitter.
+The receiver stayed simple, a rectangular box with cutouts for the sensor and LCD.

 Final CAD: curved transmitter housing with rectangular receiver